 Click here for the review the referral process.

-• If a student is struggling academically, teachers observe and document academic areas of concern supported with evidence and implement teaching strategies to support those concerns
+- If a student is struggling academically, teachers observe and document academic areas of concern and implement teaching strategies to support those concerns

-• In the case that the implemented strategies are not effective, teachers may request that the Learning Support Services Coordinator conduct student observations in the classroom
+- In the case that the implemented strategies are not effective, teachers may request that the CLA conduct student observations in the classroom

-• Following the classroom observation(s), the Learning Support Services Coordinator will equip the student’s teachers with additional classroom strategies for teaching and learning through ongoing training and intervention tools and determine if CLA support will be beneficial
+- Following the classroom observation(s), the CLA will equip the student’s teachers with additional classroom strategies for teaching and learning through ongoing training and intervention tools and determine if CLA support will be beneficial

-Your initial contact should be with your child’s homeroom teacher.
-If further action is needed your child’s homeroom teacher may refer you to the Lower School Support Services Coordinator.
+Your initial contact should be with your child’s homeroom teacher or advisor.
+If further action is needed, your child’s homeroom teacher or advisor may refer you to the Director of the CLA.